denten-books/plain-text/2-surface.md

 > 266].

 Writing near two centuries after the advent of the Gutenberg press, Bacon perceived the essence of telegraphy: to express and to signify the intentions of the human mind at a distance.
 The Morse and the Baudot codes paved the way for the automation of human language.
-The great proliferation of scripts and alphabets was finally reduced to thirty-two discrete and reproducible characters.
+The proliferation of scripts and alphabets was finally reduced to thirty-two discrete and reproducible characters.
 So regularized, type could be converted into electrical signal, sent over great distances, and used to program machines remotely.
 The price for these new affordances given to language was legibility.
 The translation between human alphabet and machine transmittable code required first a cadre of specially trained machine operators, and then specialized equipment which automated the process of translation itself.

 As Bacon's early writings on the language arts suggest, the roots of telegraphy lie in cypher-making and cryptography.
 For this reason, the encoding of human languages for machine use was always intimately connected to war-time, diplomatic, and otherwise secret communications.
 The seemingly innocuous problem of machine translation was therefore from the beginning intertwined with the question of access and legibility: who gets to understand the encoded message and when?
 For example, the Final Protocol to the Telegraph Regulations, ratified in Madrid in 1932 by the governments of more than seventy countries including Germany, Brazil, Cuba, Egypt, Empire d'Ethiopie, France, Japan, the United Kingdom of Great Britain, United States of America, and Union of Soviet Socialist Republics, included a special provision delineating the difference between transmitting "plain," and "secret" language.

 The protocols further grouped "secret languages" into "code" and "cypher" categories.
-According to the language of the protocol, "plain language" was that "which presents an intelligible meaning in one or more of the languages authorized for international telegraph correspondence, each word and each expression having the meaning normally assigned to it in the language to which it belongs" [@itu_telegraph_1932, 12].
-By contrast, the regulations specified "code language" as text "composed either of artificial words, or of real words not used in the meaning normally assigned to them in the language to which they belong and consequently not forming intelligible phrases" [@itu_telegraph_1932, 12].
+The protocol defines "plain language" as words which present "an intelligible meaning in one or more of the languages authorized for international telegraph correspondence, each word and each expression having the meaning normally assigned to it in the language to which it belongs" [@itu_telegraph_1932, 12].
+By contrast, the regulations defined "code language" to mean messages "composed either of artificial words, or of real words not used in the meaning normally assigned to them in the language to which they belong and consequently not forming intelligible phrases" [@itu_telegraph_1932, 12].
 Codes were not permitted to contain more than five characters and were charged at 6/10th of the agreed tariff rate.
 Upon request, the sender of the telegram in code language was required to "produce the code from which the text or part of the text of the telegram has been compiled" [@itu_telegraph_1932, 13].
 Otherwise, the language was considered to be a secret "cypher," defined as "groups or series of Arabic figures with a secret meaning."

-According to the terms of the convention, all administrations agree to accept and to pass telegrams in plain language through their jurisdiction.
-The undesigned agreed also to allow secret communication to pass in transit through their territory, although they were allowed also to refuse to admit them "both in acceptance and in delivery" [@itu_telegraph_1932, 13].
+The terms of the convention binded all participants to agree to accept and to pass telegrams in plain language through their jurisdictions.
+The undesigned also agreed to let secret communications pass in transit through their territory, although they were not obligated to accept or to help deliver such messages" [@itu_telegraph_1932, 13].

-A number of American patents at the dusk of Morse age attempted to address the challenge of illegibility of machine code.
-Code obscured intended meaning, which in international communication had implications for national security.
-But code also presented a barrier to human understanding.
-It was was difficult to encode and to decode without special training.
-"You must acknowledge that this is readable without special training," reads the caption to a schematic illustration for a "controller," patented by H.E.
-Goldberg in 1911.
-"My invention relates to all controllers," Goldberg writes.
-The object of Goldberg's controller was "to provide a mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read."
-Goldberg illustrates his invention in attaching to his patent "a control sheet in which the control characters are in the form of the letters of the ordinary English alphabet" [@goldberg_controller_1915].
-Rather than using ticker tape, Goldberg proposed the use of perforations that while capable of actuating machine levers also formed letters.
-To counteract the unintelligibility of code, Goldberg imagines using cards, perforated in the shape of the English alphabet.
-Thus besides carrying human-readable content, Goldberg's cards did "double duty" to mechanically manipulate the machine's "blocks," "handles," "terminal blades," and "plungers" [@goldberg_controller_1915].
-On Goldberg's control sheets, the language of machines and the language of humans coincided at one and the same plane.

-![Goldberg's Control Cards [@goldberg_controller_1915].](images/control-2.png)
+Automated writing posed the familiar challenge of secret communications anew, both as a matter of political governance and technological affordance.
+Machine code obscured intended meaning.
+In the context of international communications, code languages posed a challenge to national security.
+But code also presented a technical barrier to participation.
+The act of encoding and decoding messages required specialized training, adding cost and reducing the potential speed of telegraphy down to the pace of human comprehension.

 By the late 1920s the "Morse men" were being replaced with more efficient automated devices.
 By the 1930s, devices variously known as "printer